hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 In 2020, K8s upstream introduced a K8s extension known as the [*Hierarchical Namespace Controller* (HNC)](https://github.com/kubernetes-sigs/hierarchical-namespaces#the-hierarchical-namespace-controller-hnc).
 HNC supports hierarchical namespaces and helps you manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
 Using HNC, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.

+This blog post shows the process to set up hierarchical namespaces in K8s in HPE GreenLake for Private Cloud Enterprise.
+A list of K8s resources, including *Role*/*RoleBinding*, *ResourceQuota* and *Secret*, is created to demonstrate the advantage that hierarchical namespaces bring to K8s.

 ### Prerequisites

 Before starting, make sure you have the following: